 How many bench dips should a beginner do?

-Beginners should start with 3 sets of 8-12 reps using the bent-knee variation, which reduces the load on the triceps.
+Start with 3 sets of 8-12 reps using the bent-knee variation, which puts more of your weight on your feet and less on your triceps.
 Rest 60-90 seconds between sets.
-Once you can do 3 sets of 15 with bent knees and clean form, progress to straight-leg bench dips.
+Once you can do 3 sets of 15 with bent knees and clean form (no shoulder shrugging, no leg drive, controlled depth), progress to straight-leg bench dips.

 Are bench dips effective for building triceps?

 Yes.
-Bench dips are one of the most accessible bodyweight triceps exercises and effectively target all three heads of the triceps.
-They are particularly useful for beginners who lack the upper body strength for parallel bar dips, and can be progressively loaded by extending the legs or adding weight to the lap.
+Bench dips are one of the most accessible bodyweight triceps exercises and they recruit all three heads of the triceps under a meaningful load.
+They are particularly useful for beginners who lack the upper-body strength for parallel-bar dips, and they can be progressively loaded over months by extending the legs, elevating the feet, and finally adding weight to the lap.

 What is the difference between bench dips and regular dips?

-Bench dips are performed with hands on a bench behind you and feet on the floor, while regular (parallel bar) dips use two bars with your body suspended.
-Bench dips are easier because your feet support some of your weight.
-Regular dips load the triceps and chest more heavily and require more upper body strength.
+Bench dips are performed with hands on a bench behind you and feet on the floor in front, while regular (parallel-bar) dips use two bars with your body suspended in the air.
+Bench dips are easier because your feet support some of your weight, and the body stays more vertical so the triceps take more of the load.
+Parallel-bar dips lean the torso forward, shifting more load to the chest, and require enough upper-body strength to support your full bodyweight.